-(4) Any other issues relating to the payment of salaries, expenses, pensions or compensation of information commissioners must be guided by legislation relevant to those issues applicable within the public service or to the judiciary of the state.
+- (1) An information commissioner receives a salary equivalent to that of other similar bodies in the state. - (2) Any other issues relating to the payment of salaries, expenses, pensions or compensation of information commissioners must be guided by legislation relevant to those issues applicable to other similar bodies of the state.